LoickCh/LoickCh.github.io/_posts/2022-10-24-Torch-autograd.md

 ### Theory

-To perform reverse AD, PyTorch records a computation graph containing all of the operations to go from inputs to outputs.
+To perform reverse AD, PyTorch records a computation graph containing all the operations to go from inputs to outputs.
 It gives us a directed acyclic graph whose leaves are the input tensors and roots are the output tensors.
 The graph is created in forward pass, while gradients are calculated in backward pass using